The Five Women of Angels' Place

 By the grace of God, I met Rosemary Kelly when I was looking for a home in Oakland County for my daughter Mary Anne.
 She told me about Annemarie and Loretta and their hope to establish homes for the developmentally disabled.
 I joined them with Peggy Prentice around various kitchen tables and Angels’ Place began to evolve.
 It was hard to imagine that Angels’ Place would grow into the organization that it has become today.
 I monitor several homes and it is a joy to see the residents so happy.
 We are grateful to all the people involved with Angels’ Place who have brought it to what it is today.

 I hope and pray that we will be able to continue to help all those who need a place to live in a home-like environment.
 I also hope that as our residents age, we will be able to care for their special needs.
-Angels’ Place has come so far in 15 years and my five sons, Mary Anne & myself will be eternally grateful that I was asked to join the group around the kitchen table in 1992.
+Angels’ Place has come so far and my five sons, Mary Anne & myself will be eternally grateful that I was asked to join the group around the kitchen table in 1992.

 In Loving Memory.